Tips & Best Practices

 Treat it like a living brief

 Your Brand Document is not a form you fill in once and forget.
-The best GRIDD users update it regularly — after a brand pivot, after a product launch, after discovering a new angle their audience responds to.
+The best GRID users update it regularly — after a brand pivot, after a product launch, after discovering a new angle their audience responds to.
 Every update improves the quality of everything the AI generates.

 Be brutally specific about your audience

 "Entrepreneurs aged 25–45" is too broad.
-"First-time founders in B2B SaaS who are pre-revenue and struggling to figure out what to post because they think their product is too boring to make content about" is the kind of specificity that makes GRIDD generate ideas that feel eerily relevant.
+"First-time founders in B2B SaaS who are pre-revenue and struggling to figure out what to post because they think their product is too boring to make content about" is the kind of specificity that makes GRID generate ideas that feel eerily relevant.

 Use the Enrich feature after every major content win